Compass (NASA)

 Compass (often stylized as COMPASS), is a collaborative engineering team founded in 2006 in support of the LSAM (Lunar Surface Access Module) Design Study at NASA's Glenn Research Center in Cleveland, Ohio.
 The team primarily performs integrated vehicle systems analyses.
 The team is a logical extension of Glenn's long history of analysis and design of spacecraft.
 Compass conducts "studies," in which the team receives a request from a contractor to analyze a space system design.
 The group reviews the parameters of the design, conducts simulations, details the design, and drafts a final report.
-Working in real time among engineers and scientists with a wide breath of experience allows designs to come together quite rapidly.
+Working in real time among engineers and scientists with a wide breadth of experience allows designs to come together quite rapidly.
 Compass designs spacecraft with lofty goals in mind; many of their projects seem like they have come out of a sci-fi film.
 An example of this is a nuclear-powered robot designed to burrow into Europa.
 Early success of the team allows it to continue to produce preliminary designs of spacecraft.
 The name "Compass" was originally based on an acronym that has since been deprecated (Collaborative Modeling for the Parametric Assessment of Space Systems).